alenic/microBLAS/README.md

 # microBLAS

-A simple, tiny and efficient BLAS library, designed for Microcontrollers
+A simple, tiny and efficient BLAS (Basic Linear Algebra Subroutines) library, designed for PC and Microcontrollers.